Sky seizes English Premier League rights back from Spark - NZ Herald

 Sky says it has secured rights to the English Premier League for six years from the 2022/23 season - which will begin this August.

 The pay-TV broadcaster says it will show all 380 games per season live and on-demand on its sports channels and Sky Sport Now.
+Details on build-up shows and half-time panels will be released closer to August.

 Spark - which already faced questions from wealth manager Jarden about its commitment to sport - will now have to lean heavily on its domestic cricket rights.